New Hellenic Radio, Internet and Television: N HD

-N HD (NERIT HD) was the third public television channel of NERIT and transmits a mix of the program N1 and N Plus in HDTV.
-Usually, it transmits the program of N1 because it is more significant, in their view.
-There are big events which are broadcast like Eurovision Song Contest.
-Transmits the program of N Plus when the channel broadcast sports events.
-In June 2015, the channel was replaced by ERT HD (now ERT Sports).
+N HD (NERIT HD) was the third public television channel of NERIT and transmitted a mix of the programs of N1 and N Plus in HDTV.
+Usually, it transmitted the program of N1 because it was more significant, in their view.
+There were big events which were broadcast like the Eurovision Song Contest.
+It transmitted the program of N Plus when the channel broadcast sports events.
+In June 2015, the channel was replaced by ERT HD.

 N Sports

 NERIT Sports was a short-lived television channel of the Greek state owned public broadcaster New Hellenic Radio, Internet and Television.
 NERIT Sports began broadcasting on 18 May 2014.
 Originally only broadcasting during the day-time, the channel began broadcasting 10/6 one week before the World Cup.
-The channel only was broadcasting sports, with the occasional rebroadcast of the first programme of ERT2.
+The channel was only broadcasting sports, with the occasional rebroadcast of the first programme of ERT2.
 The channel was broadcast nationwide from Athens, Greece.

 On 31 December 2014, the channel was closed and replaced by the family channel NERITplus (now ERT2).

 Radio stations

 First Programme

 First Programme was the first public radio channel of NERIT.
-The programme consisted of folk music, sport and news.
+The programme consisted of folk music, sports and news.

 Second Programme

 Second Programme was the second public radio channel of NERIT.
-The programme consisted of Greek music and culture broadcastis.
+The programme consisted of Greek music and culture broadcasts.